cometa-rocks/cometa_documentation/README.md

 # REST API

-Cometa RESTA API is Django based.
+Cometa REST API is Django based.
 See the [REST API](/REST-API.md) for details.

 <a name="housekeeping"></a>